Bin guide and instructions

 - aerosol cans and roll-ons

-Please make sure you wash out empty containers before putting them in your bin.
-Waste should be placed loose into the bins, and not in black bags.
+Please wash out empty containers before putting them in your bin.
+Card and paper should only be added if it is clean.
+Waste should be loose and not in black bags.

 Please DO NOT put the following in your blue bin: